 We hope that you are as excited as we are for you to join us in the fall.
-In this time of uncertainty, we are committed to providing a virtual orientation experience that will prepare you for a successful fall semester.
+Check back soon for 2021 Orientation dates.

 Orientation is designed to assist incoming students in making the transition to the University of Bridgeport.
 Whether this is your first college experience directly from high school, or you are transferring from another institution, are a graduate student, or coming to school later in your life, Orientation will help you feel like #UBelong at UB!

 The goal of UB’s orientation program is to facilitate a smooth transition from high school, undergraduate school, or work environment to university life for new students.